frk/route/README.md

 })
 ```

-**Handle Catch-All Parameter** The catch-all parameter can be used to match different
+**Handle Catch-All Parameter** You can use "__\*__" to specify a *catch-all*
-URL segments.
-The optional label after the "__\*__" is used as the parameter's name
+dynamic segment that matches different URL segments.
+The optional label after the
-and the parameter's value will be the part of the URL that comes after the segment
+"__\*__" is used as the parameter's name and the parameter's value will be the part
-that's before the "__\*__", in this case the value of the "filename" parameter will
+of the URL that comes after the segment that's before the "__\*__", in the following
-contain everything that comes after "/static/" e.g. "robots.txt.", "favicon.ico", as
+example the value of the `"filename"` parameter will contain everything that comes after
-well as "assets/styles/app.css", etc.
+"/static/" e.g. "robots.txt.", "favicon.ico", as well as "assets/styles/app.css", etc.

 ```go
 router.HandleFunc("GET", "/static/*filename", func(c context.Context, w http.ResponseWriter, r *http.Request) {